tdemin16/group-robust_machine_unlearning/README.md

 - `SCRUB`: `$ python main.py --method scrub --dataset celeba --unlearning_ratio 0.5`
 - `L1-sparse`: `$ python main.py --method l1_sparse --dataset celeba --unlearning_ratio 0.5`

+### REWEIGHT
+Our sampling distribution reweighting is enabled by default on MIU.
+Add `--ablate_rw` flag when running `main.py` with MIU to disable it.
+Instead, to enable REWEIGHT on baselines and Retrain, add `--rob_approach target_reweight` when running `main.py`.

 ### Storing and Loading Checkpoints
 Checkpoints are stored by default in `output/` while they are loaded by default from `checkpoints/`.
 We used this configuration to avoid overwriting "good" checkpoints.
 These two locations can be changed using the following arguments: `--store_dir path/to/checkpoints` and `--checkpoint_dir path/to/checkpoints`.